 One of the things I miss most now that I’m committed to paleolithic nutrition is ethnic foods—especially the ease of takeout!

 This has me experimenting more and more with paleo versions of some of our favorites.
-Since one of the best parts about takeout is the fact that it requires so little time and effort, I save some work in this dish by using broccoli slaw and julienned carrots.
+Since one of the best parts about takeout is the fact that it requires so little time and effort, I save some work in this pad thai by using broccoli slaw and julienned carrots.
 They also do a great job of replacing the traditional noodles!
 I buy my broccoli slaw at Trader Joe’s, but I’ve also seen it in my regular grocery store next to the bagged salads.

 Prep time: 5 minutes